INTERVIEW AND LIVE PICS BY MARKO SYRJALA

-Phil Lewis: Yeah but was just for fun.
-You see I became a family guy.
+Phil Lewis: Yeah, but it was just for fun.
+You see, I became a family guy.
 I had a daughter.
-Not a family guy I became a dad and I was really… I wanted to be a good dad.
+Not a family guy, I became a dad, and I was really… I wanted to be a good dad.

-Metal-Rules.com: Were you kind of fed up for the whole music business thing?
+Metal-Rules.com: Were you kind of fed up with the whole music business thing?

 Phil Lewis: Oh yeah.
-I was really fed up and I was… I found I had more fascination for my daughter then I did for the music business, not for the music.
-I still love music but the whole business, so sick of it and you know what I’ve been pulled, pushed and kicked, punched.
+I was fed up, and I was… I found I had more fascination for my daughter than I did for the music business, not for the music.
+I still love music, but the whole business, so sick of it, and you know what?
+I’ve been pulled, pushed and kicked, punched.
 I was just… I just wanted to write music.
 I didn’t care… that I liked.
-When I was thinking of the title for the record and then it occurred to me it was MORE PURPLE THAN BLACK, you know black being dark and heavy and I didn’t want to be dark and heavy.
-I wanted to write some… I mean I was listening to Oasis at the time and I was like yeah I like that sort of “Beatleesque” kind of.
-So I had my own studio and I was recording other bands.
+When I was thinking of the record’s title, it occurred that it was MORE PURPLE THAN BLACK.
+You know black is dark and heavy, and I didn’t want to be dark and heavy.
+I wanted to write some… I mean, I was listening to Oasis at the time, and I was like yeah, I like that sort of “Beatlesque” kind of.
+So I had my own studio, and I was recording other bands.
 I was producing.
-I was learning engineering and in between sessions I would just do my own.
+I was learning to engineer, and in between sessions, I would just do my own.
 I learned a lot.
-I became a much better musician from recording my own album.
+I became a much better musician by recording my own album.

 Metal-Rules.com: So you learned to see and do things from a different view?